- Common uses

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking cabozantinib (Cabometyx).

 - you should know that cabozantinib (Cabometyx) may cause serious problems with your jaw.
 A dentist should examine your teeth before you start to take cabozantinib and regularly during your treatment.
 Be sure to brush your teeth and clean your mouth properly while you are taking cabozantinib (Cabometyx).
+Talk to your doctor before having any dental treatments while you are taking this medication.
+Your doctor will probably tell you to stop taking cabozantinib at least 21 days before dental surgery.

 - you should know that your blood pressure may increase during your treatment with cabozantinib.
 Your doctor will probably monitor your blood pressure before and during your treatment.